milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 We offer personalized Services to Snapchatters.
 One of the ways we do this is by showing you content that is relevant to you or we think you may enjoy based on the information you share with us.
 To do so, we use information about you across different areas of the Services in order to add context to your Snapchat experience.
 For example, we automatically tag content with labels based on the content, your location, or the time of day.
 So if there's a dog in the photo, it may be searchable in Memories by the term “dog,” show up on the Map at the location where you created the Memory, and inform us that you’re into dogs so we can surface you fun dog videos and dog food ads in other parts of our Services, such as Spotlight.

 Personalization can also help with suggesting friends or recommending a new friend to send a Snap to based on who you Snap with the most.
-We may show recommended places on the Snap Map, generate stickers, or even generate Snaps and other content using AI to share with friends, infer your interests based on your content or activity, or customize the content we show you, including ads.
+We may show recommended places on the Snap Map, generate stickers, or even generate Snaps and other content using AI, infer your interests based on your content or activity, or customize the content we show you, including ads.
 For example, if you watch barista content on Spotlight, talk to My AI about your favorite espresso machine, or save a lot of coffee-related Snaps in your Memories, we may highlight coffee shops on the Snap Map when you visit a new city or show you content about coffee that you may find interesting or relevant.
 Or, if you interact with a lot of music venues we may use that to show you ads for upcoming shows in town.
-Personalization also includes tailoring your experience based on what your friends are doing, including showing you content your friends create, like, or enjoy on Spotlight or Place recommendations that are popular with your friends.
+Personalization also includes tailoring your experience based on who you interact with most and what your friends are doing, including showing you content your friends create, like, or enjoy on Spotlight or Place recommendations that are popular with your friends.

 Our goal is to continuously provide you with more relevant and interesting content.